 72hrs in Valencia

 Valencia is one of the liveliest and largest cities in Spain.
 It is located smack right in the middle of the county's eastern coastline almost in line with the Balearic Islands.
-The beaches are stunning beautiful, the buzzing lifestyle of the locals is inspiring, and the splendid nightlife is full of the funnest parties.
-Together with an ample cultural offer, the city has so much to cater for the traveller.
+The beaches are stunningly beautiful, the buzzing lifestyle of the locals is inspiring, and the splendid nightlife is full of the most fun parties.
+Together with an ample cultural offer, the city has so much to cater for the visitors.

 The gastronomy in Valencia is beyond innovating.
-We heart the famous paella Valenciana, fideuá (similar to paella, but replaced with noodles) and our favourite being the arroz negro 'black rice', which gets its colour from the ink of the cuttlefish.
-It sounds a bit odd, but it works its magic.
-For great rice dishes and a view, head to La Pepica at Paseo Neptuno nº 6.
-With it over 120-year history, The special paella "La Pepica" was first made for the Valencian painter Joaquin Sorolla when he visited the restaurant accompanied by other artists.
+The famous paella Valenciana, fideuá (similar to paella, but replaced with noodles) and a favourite being the arroz negro 'black rice', which gets its colour from the ink of the cuttlefish.
+It may seem a bit odd, but it works its magic.
+For great rice dishes and a view of the city beach, head to La Pepica at Paseo Neptuno nº 6.
+With its over 120-year history, the special paella "La Pepica" was first made for the Valencian painter Joaquin Sorolla when he visited the restaurant accompanied by other artists and friends.
 Our favourite drink is the horchata de chufa, a sweet and silky nut milk made from small, wrinkled tiger nuts.
 We recommend heading to the Casa de l'Orxata in Mercado de Colón and Horchatería Santa Catalina at Plaça de Santa Caterina nº 6 to get a taste of the best in a charming scenario.

-For brekkie, we recommend three different cafés; one is the famous La Más Bonita in Ruzafa neighbourhood with an amazing sandwiches and cakes, Mi Dulce Vida on C/ Luís Bolinches Local 3 - we had bagels and juice and the famous hipster café with a Nordic flair, Dulce de Leche.
+For brekkie, we recommend three different cafés; one is the famous La Más Bonita in Ruzafa neighbourhood (great sandwiches and cakes), Mi Dulce Vida on C/ Luís Bolinches Local 3 (we tried their bagels and juices) and the famous hipster café with a Nordic flair, Dulce de Leche.
 For both quality and price, Dulce de Leche has an amazing selection of fresh cakes.

-International sports events like the American's Cup and the Formula 1 Grand Prix has put the city on the world map.
-We had like to think that a lot more attention has been given to Valencia because it's an easy city to enjoy.
-With a great mediterranean weather, live markets, lots of food places to devour, close proximity to the beach and a long list of monumental phenomenons make this city easily one of our favourite destinations in southern Europe.
-Scroll your cursor over the images to read descriptions.
+International sports events like the American's Cup and the Formula 1 Grand Prix has put Valencia city on the world map.
+We had like to think that a lot more attention has been given to the city because it's an easy destination to enjoy.
+Valencia's great Mediterranean weather, live markets, close proximity to the beach and historical monuments make this city easily one to visit in southern Europe.